Pyomo/pyomo/doc/OnlineDocs/explanation/developer_utils/config.rst

     config.initialize_argparse(parser)

-Key information from the ConfigDict is automatically transferred over to the ArgumentParser object:
+Key information from the :class:`ConfigDict` is automatically transferred over to the :class:`~argparse.ArgumentParser` object:

 .. doctest::
    :hide: